Priyankasaggu11929/priyankasaggu11929.github.io/fitness.md

 <sub>Knocked down my second goal weight today.
 And my metabolic age on scale also turned down to 28.
 I am double happy. :D</sub>

+<sub>Although, I have a long journey yet to cover, I've come a long way since november last year. :)</sub>

 ---

 *May 17, 2020*